El-Tejaso/Python-journal/README.md

 Typing a dash (`-`) before anything will start a new task.

+Typing a tilde/squiggle (`~`) will toggle the last line between a note and a task.
+It is useful for when you forget the `-`.

 If you want to view the past 6 entries, then type `/show_last 6`.
 This command will show the last 6 entries all together in the console.
 The command `/show_last 6 2` will show the last 6 to 12 entries (`6` is the number of previous entries to show, and `2` is the page number).
 This is the only cool command imo, but there are others you can find out about with `/help`.

 ## How to make a windows shortcut for this program